gmilab/VQVNS/README.md

 >[!NOTE]
 > All downstream training and inference scripts expect preprocessed and cropped MRI files as input.
 Do not use raw MRI data directly.

-## Single Subject Inference
-To run inference on a single subject using a preprocessed and cropped MRI, use the `infer_single_subject.py` script.

 **The input MRI must be processed with the provided pipeline and should be the cropped output.**